Dating Without Sex: Why It Usually Doesn’t Work

 So what about dating without sex though?
 Where do you find an expert on that?

 My last year of high school, I had a small study hall period with only three other students.
 It was an odd time of the day for study hall, so there weren't many of us.
-Just us three students, and the study hall monitor, one of the coolest and most likable teachers in school.
+Just us four students (the other three and me), and the study hall monitor, one of the coolest and most likable teachers in school.

 This teacher was around 30 years old, but he seemed much younger.
 He was funny, energetic, charismatic, and handsome; most of the girls in school had crushes on him.
 He'd been, as he told it, a star soccer player in college, and was likely to go on to the professional leagues; but, he'd blown out both of his knees, and now he couldn't play anymore.
 I asked him if he tried; maybe he could work his way back.
 And he said he could go out and play fine on any given day; but the next day, he'd be in agony and almost unable to walk.
 His shot at professional success was over.